Where to Go on Safari in Africa and When

 Do you sell any age-specific tours?

-From an adult point-of-view, we now have certain overland camping tours that have an age restriction of 18-39 years.
+From an adult perspective, we now offer certain overland camping tours with an age restriction of 18-39 years.
 We also have scheduled tours that are for 40+ travellers.
-The idea behind both is that people can choose to travel with others within their own age bracket which, we’ve found, makes for great cohesion on tours.
+The idea behind both is that people can choose to travel with others within their own age bracket, which, we’ve found, makes for great cohesion on tours.
 With some of the overland tours for instance, the group dynamic may lend itself to a more, shall we say, festive vibe, and often the more mature traveller is not really looking for that type of thing.

-During low season, there are occasionally good deals, last minute, but your dates need to be flexible.
+During the low season, there are occasionally good deals, last-minute, but your dates need to be flexible.
 If it’s low season and your backpack is ready, check out our Specials/Last-minute page.
 Busy times include:

 Travelling During Peak Season

-July to September is peak season in all countries.
-Travellers wanting to travel during this period need to book between January and April, at the latest, to avoid disappointment.
+July to September is the peak season in all countries.
+Travellers wanting to travel during this period should book between January and April at the latest to avoid disappointment.

 South African School Holidays